LielAmar/Defeating-Frogger-with-AI/README.md

 It was developed by Liel Amar, Tomer Meidan and Omer Ferster from The Hebrew University of Jerusalem, as part of the course "Introduction to Artificial Intelligence" (2024).

 ## Installation
-To install the required packages, use your favorite package manager to initialize a new environment.
+To install the required packages, use your favorite package manager with python 3.12 to initialize a new environment.
 Then, run the following command to install the required packages:
 ```bash
 pip install -r requirements.txt